hcigroupkonstanz/STREAM/README.md

 ## Acknowledgments

-We thank NASA for offering an open data set, which was used for conducting the study in this project: https://exoplanetarchive.ipac.caltech.edu/
+Thanks to NASA for offering an open data set, which was used for conducting the study in this project: https://exoplanetarchive.ipac.caltech.edu/

-This research was funded by the [Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 251654672 – TRR 161 (Project C01)](https://www.sfbtrr161.de/) and [SMARTACT (BMBF, Grant 01EL1820A)](https://www.uni-konstanz.de/smartact/).
+This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 251654672 – TRR 161 (Project C01) and SMARTACT (BMBF, Grant 01EL1820A).